 The hammer is made up into four primary groups that consist of:

-I used and in line filter,lubricator and regulator.
+I used an in-line filter, lubricator and regulator.
 The air supplying the pilot valve should be taken off before the lubricator.
-Oiling the pilot valve tends to make it behave erractically and can get very exciting to say the least.
+Oiling the pilot valve tends to make it behave erratically and can get very exciting, to say the least.
 Made a Kinyon style foot control.

 I hope my “Beast” will give other’s ideas on how to go about building their own hammer’s.
 The best advice I can offer is to try to think how your hammer will be used and to build in as many features or adjustments as possible when fabricating.
 It’s a LOT easier to do then than later.